 Answer: A small snack is not going to be a problem, but please do not bring in entire meals.
 You can enjoy your hot food in McCaffery, which is right across the street, and return to the library afterward.
 Please do not have food delivered to the library!

-Comment: Your website confuses me.
-Just tell me how to find what I need for my paper!
+Question: Your website confuses me...
+How do I find what I need for my paper?

-Response: Type your topic into the "Search Everything" search box below the picture on our home page.
+Answer: Type your topic into the "Search Everything" search box above the picture on our home page.
 If you don't find what you need in the search results, contact a librarian via email or chat in using the prompt at the bottom of the page.

-A: No, you can call or email us, or contact us via the chat prompts at the bottom of our web pages.
+Answer: No, you can ask at the circulation desk (with or without the item), call, email, or contact us via the chat prompts at the bottom of our web pages.
 If there is a hold on the book, we will ask you to return it; otherwise we will reply with your new due date.

-A: You do need an ID to check out library materials, including reserves.
-We put a barcode sticker on the back of the ID for this purpose.
-If you've lost an ID card that had a sticker on it, we can look you up in the system as long as you provide another photo ID.
-Eventually, you should replace your student ID and come in to have a replacement sticker attached.
+Answer: You do need an ID to check out library materials, including reserves.
+If you've lost an ID card we can look you up in the system as long as you provide another photo ID.
+Eventually, you should replace your student ID.
 If someone else begins using your lost ID in the library, you could be responsible for stolen material.
-Changing your barcode takes the old one out of the system.
-If you've never acquired a barcode sticker, you will have to get a replacement ID card and then come in for the barcode.

 EBSCO eBooks are compatible with the following eBook Readers: